Fee-Only™, comprehensive tax and financial planning firm with over 20 years of experience.

 A similar thread that runs through all of our clients, no matter how smart they are, is that they learn they can’t know everything.
 Many of our clients are leaders in their field, as such, they seek out leaders in areas they aren’t experts in.

 Here is a look at the types of clients we have.
 See if you fit in with any of these:

-- Level of Education: They range from clients with PhDs from Harvard, MBAs from Stanford, and a myriad of other advanced degrees from other colleges.
-BUT we also have many successful entrepreneurs without a degree!
-They have built successful business learning their trade and treating their customers right.
+- Level of Education: PhDs from Harvard, MBAs from Stanford, and a myriad of other advanced degrees from other colleges.
+Importantly, we also have many successful entrepreneurs without a degree!
+They have built successful businesses, learning their trade and treating their customers right.

 - Current stage in life: college graduates, retirees, those building their foundation (little to no assets), multi-millionaires.